humanforce/nodejs-take-home-test-IschanLois/README.md

 npm run seed
 ```

-> **_NOTE:_**  Currently I'm sometimes getting DNS errors for the TMDB api, making it unable to connect to the api sometimes.
+> **_NOTE:_**  Currently I'm sometimes getting DNS errors for the TMDB api, making it unable to connect to the api.
 Might be a DNS configuration issue with my machine.
 But if you experience the same, just retry it until it succeeds.